Chuck E. Cheese: International expansion

-In the early 1980s, the restaurant franchise debuted in Australia under the name Charlie Cheese's Pizza Playhouse.
-The name change had to do with the common meaning of the word "chuck", which in Australia is a reference to the phrase "to throw up".
-Consecutively, Pizza Time Theatre, Inc. also opened at least one restaurant in Hong Kong and Singapore, which both closed shortly thereafter as a result of the initial company's 1984 bankruptcy., Pizza Time Theatre also opened a location in Creteil, France in 1984, and planned to open a location in Ealing, England in the mid '80s, but the plan fell through.
-In 1999, CEC Entertainment, Inc. planned to open a CEC in Tokyo, Japan, but it too fell through.
-In 2022, it was announced that the first Chuck E. Cheese in Egypt would open in Sheik Zayed's Royal Mall, although it has not opened yet as of February 2023.
+In 1981, the restaurant opened its first international franchise in Australia under the name Charlie Cheese's Pizza Playhouse.
+The name change had to do with the common meaning of the word "chuck," which in Australia is a reference to the phrase "to throw up."
+The first location, located in Surfer's Paradise, Queensland, relocated in 1982 to a location in Carina, Queensland, which closed by the mid-1980s.
+In January 2024, it was announced that Chuck E. Cheese would be making its return to Australia with a multi-unit franchise partnership with Royale Hospitality Group, and announced in March 2025 that the first location will be opening in Perth, Western Australia.
+In August 2025, the franchise announced the location would be opening in Joondalup, a suburb of Perth, on September 6, 2025.
+Consecutively, Pizza Time Theatre, Inc. also opened at least one restaurant in British Hong Kong and Singapore, which both closed shortly thereafter as a result of the initial company's 1984 bankruptcy.
+Two locations in Puerto Rico franchised by Santa Rosa Enterprises would open in 1983: one in San Juan, Condado in September of that year, and one in the Santa Rosa Mall in Bayamón would open in either November or December of that year.
+Both stores would be short-lived and would approximately close by the end of 1985.
+Pizza Time Theatre also opened a location in Creteil, France in 1984 and planned to open a location in Ealing, England in the mid '80s, but the plan failed.
+In December 2024, it was announced that Chuck E. Cheese would be making its official debut in the United Kingdom with target cities including Glasgow, Scotland, Manchester, England, and Bristol, England.